luisico/pipeliner/README.md

 ## Customizing jobs and pipelines

 Jobs can be customized in multiple ways.
 For small changes, changing [variables](#variables) might be enough.
 Other times, [template jobs](./jobs/) or [template scripts](./jobs/scripts.yml) can be redefined in project's pipeline to override certain aspects or the full job.
+Some jobs also provide placeholders for custom scripts (i.e. `.custom_deploy` or `.custom_stop_deploy`) that users can customize to provide extra processing steps.

 Several customization examples can be found in [examples](./examples).